Braddan A.F.C.: History 1990 to 2000

 The 1990s was a decade of two contrasting halves for Braddan.
 For the first five years the club was based back at the Cronkbourne pitch and there was a steady improvement on the field with promotion, consolidation in Division 1, a thriving junior set-up and several trophies won.
 The second half of the decade saw the club finally complete the long-awaited permanent move to the new ground but also a decline in playing fortunes.

-Having completed the return to the Cronkbourne ground, the highlight of the 1990/91 season was a Woods Cup Final appearance, but this ended in cruel disappointment.
+Having completed the return to the Cronkbourne ground, the highlight of the 1990–91 season was a Woods Cup Final appearance, but this ended in cruel disappointment.
 Braddan led for most of the match, only for Colby to snatch two goals in added time.
 There was more frustration the following season when the 1st Team missed promotion with a defeat to Ramsey in the last game, but under the management of Iain Laing the team were improving all the time.
 They reached the FA Cup semi-final, narrowly losing to St George's after a replay.
 The Combination team meanwhile brought silverware to the club by winning the Combination 2 title.

-1992/93 was the season Braddan made it back to the big time, emulating the achievement of 1984/85 by winning both the Division 2 and Combination 2 titles.
+The 1992–93 season saw Braddan made it back to the big time, emulating the achievement of 1984–85 by winning both the Division 2 and Combination 2 titles.
 The 1st team remained unbeaten in the league until the very last match of the season, and were beaten finalists in the Gold Cup.
 The Combination team were Combination 2 champions for the third time in four seasons, and the recently established 14-16 and under-14 teams were both doing well.

-The club was respectably competitive in Division 1 for the next two seasons, achieving victories over top sides of the day such as Pulrose United, Rushen United and DHS Old Boys.
-The strength in depth of the squad was reflected in a very strong Combination team which enjoyed a wonderful 1994/95 season.
-They finished second in Combination 1 and won the Junior Cup for the fourth time in the club's history, beating the league champions DHS Old Boys 1-0 through a Brian Crook penalty in a tense final at the Bowl.
+The club was competitive in Division 1 for the next two seasons, achieving victories over top sides of the day such as Pulrose United, Rushen United and DHS Old Boys.
+The strength in depth of the squad was reflected in a strong Combination team for the 1994–95 season.
+They finished second in Combination 1 and won the Junior Cup for the fourth time in the club's history, beating the league champions DHS Old Boys 1-0 through a Brian Crook penalty in a final at the Bowl.

 After so many years of frustration, the permanent move to the new ground off Victoria Road in Douglas was finally completed in the summer of 1995.
 The Isle of Man Sports Council had provided funding for a specialist contractor from the UK to be brought in to instal an effective drainage system, and a clubhouse was built overlooking the pitch at the Glencrutchery Road end of the ground.
 The enclosed nature of the pitch and surroundings provides character and a degree of shelter from the weather.